prometheus-operator/prometheus-operator/Documentation/proposals/202501-configuration-object-status-subresource.md

 * A single config resource can be selected by multiple workload resources.
 * The config resource might not be in the same namespace as the workload resource.
+* Which workload selects which configuration resources can vary over time depending on the workload resource's label selectors and on the configuration resource's labels.

 ### CRDs